Tandoori chicken: Cuisine

-Tandoori chicken can be eaten as a starter or appetizer, or as a main course, often served with naan flatbread.
+Tandoori chicken can be eaten as a starter or appetiser, or as a main course, often served with naan flatbread.
 It is also used as the base of numerous cream-based curries, such as butter chicken.
-Local varieties of tandoori chicken prepared from the rooyi posto in Bengal have appeared in local eateries, particularly those between Kolaghat and Kolkata.
-Tandoori chicken was popularized in post-independence India by Moti Mahal, Daryaganj in Delhi when it was served to the first Prime Minister of India, Jawaharlal Nehru.
-There, tandoori chicken became a standard offering at official banquets.

 Variations

-The fame of tandoori chicken led to many derivatives, such as chicken tikka (and eventually the Indian dish popularized in Britain, chicken tikka masala), commonly found in menus in Indian restaurants all over the world.
+The fame of tandoori chicken led to many derivatives, such as chicken tikka (and eventually the Indian dish popularised in Britain, chicken tikka masala), commonly found in menus in Indian restaurants all over the world.
 Nearly all derivatives of tandoori chicken begin with a yogurt and citrus-based marinade.